Topics Map > DOCUMENT TYPE > User Procedure

 - The Continuity Status Information section displays information about the employee's continuation of employment.

-Note: For a list of Continuity codes, refer to HR - Continuity Status Overview
+Note: For a list of Continuity codes, refer to Continuity Status in HRS

 - The Rate Exceptions section shows indicators for rates under the minimum or over the maximum, if applicable.